 For more information on the Embassy's opening hours and contact details, please click here.

 Schengen visa applications may only through prior appointment be submitted at the Embassy of Sweden in Beijing.
-To make an appointment at the Embassy of Sweden in Beijing for handing in Schengen visa (maximum stay of 90 days) applications you need to send an e-mail to firstname.lastname@example.org with the following information:
+To make an appointment at the Embassy of Sweden in Beijing for handing in Schengen visa applications you need to send an e-mail to email@example.com with the following information:

 As the Embassy receives many applicants, we might not be able to give you an appointment at your preferred date, but we will do our best to arrange an appointment at our earliest convenience.